-MUSC 056 Jazz Improvisational Ensemble 3.0 Units
+MUSC 056 Jazz Improvisational Ensemble

-Course Advisory: MUSC 055 Transferable to CSU
+Course Advisory: MUSC 055

 Hours: 32-36 lecture, 16-18 lab, 16-18 lab by arrangement

 Presents the principles and techniques of improvisational materials, combo performance, individual solo skills, advanced playing concepts, group dynamics, and increased performance ability.
 The class will perform a wide variety of arrangements and the overall performance standards are directed to feature individual soloists.
 Provides the occupational musician with an opportunity to develop confidence and advanced skills for performance in the ensemble.
 Repeatable 3 times.